JoshHarrington/stockcube_ruby/README.md

 8. See app at [http://localhost:3000](http://localhost:3000)

 ## To dos
+- Database seeding
 	- Allow Seeds file to skip over existing database content, or overwrite, rather than resetting and reseeding each time
-- Units in database
-	- ~~Move unit over to ingredient?~~
-	- ~~Abbreviations provided for all possible units~~
 - StockCube brand
 	- ~~Start moving styling closer to StockCube brand~~
 	- Logo needs recreating